partrickJhonson/beef/Autorun-Rule-Engine.md

  setTimeout(module_three(), 3000);
 ```

+### Nested-forward
-* **Nested-forward** : call N modules, where module N is executed only if N-1 returns a certain status.
+Call N modules, where module N is executed only if N-1 returns a certain status.
 Module N can use as input the output from module N-1 (eventually mangling it before processing it).

 ## RESTful API
 add/delete/list rule, trigger rule